Additional programme information

 The Scottish Access Collaborative and Modernising Patient Pathway Programme (MPPP) from the Centre of Sustainable Delivery are key partners in the delivery of the programme.
 Particularly around interventions that can reduce demand and increase activity and working with the MPPP Speciality Delivery Groups for ENT, Gynaecology and Urology.

-November 2019 - Testing and development: Access QI was originally commissioned and worked with NHS Grampian, NHS Lothian and NHS Tayside to test how to use QI to improve waiting times and with the Sheffield Flow Coaching Academy to understand the difference in capacity building for QI vs QI for access.
-This phase of the programme was severally disrupted due to COVID-19 and was placed on hold for six months following the start of the COVID-19 pandemic.
-Despite the pandemic, the programme restarted with NHS Grampian and NHS Tayside and delivered the Access QI Improving Planned Cara Pathways Toolkit and the NHS Tayside Remobilisation Guidance.
+November 2019 - Testing and development: Access QI was originally commissioned to work with NHS Grampian, Lothian and Tayside to test how to use QI to improve waiting times.
+This phase of the programme was severally disrupted by COVID-19 and was placed on hold for six months.
+The programme restarted in August 2020 with NHS Grampian and NHS Tayside and delivered the Access QI Improving Planned Cara Pathways Toolkit and the NHS Tayside Remobilisation Guidance.

 March 2021- Piloting training programme and the toolkit: Developed a training and project support programme to pilot spreading the use of QI to sustainably improve waiting times.
 22 elective care and mental health services joined the programme and despite waves of increased COVID-19 pressures, the programme continued from May 2021 with a planned end date of May 2022.

 February 2022- Improvement Collaborative: Access QI was re-commissioned to support the recovery of elective care services from the impact of the COVID-19 pandemic.
-The programme adapted a SPSP style breakthrough series collaborative to spread the use of quality improvement to sustainable improve access to care.
+The programme adapted a Scottish Patient Safety Programme (SPSP) style breakthrough series collaborative to spread the use of quality improvement.
 The programme refined the focus to three key specialties: ENT, Gynaecology and Urology.
 These specialities were selected due to the large waiting lists and the risk of irreversible harm due to long waits.
-The current programme is due to end in winter of 2023/24.
+The current programme is due to end in February of 2024.

 Evaluation and measures of success